 The power of audiobooks is that they ignite in us the ancient ritual and joy of storytelling that was ingrained in our species since the beginning – Barry D. Moore

-The ability to use the time in our day when we are performing mundane tasks to actually build knowledge or enjoy a novel is also a hugely powerful benefit of audiobooks.
+The ability to use the time in our day when performing mundane tasks to actually build knowledge or enjoy a novel is also a hugely powerful benefit of audiobooks.
 Many people actually use audiobooks to have a shared experience, for example, on a long car ride or relaxing by the fire in winter.

 The greatest benefit for me is that I can “read” with my eyes closed.
 When I had a long day in the office, I want to take my glasses off and let my eyes rest.
 Survey Response